A buyer’s guide to soil carbon offsets

 Our safeguards metric looks at the adequacy of protocol requirements to protect the interests of landowners, communities, and the local environment.

 As researchers without deep expertise in social and local environmental safeguards, we hesitate to say what should be required or how to ensure that standards deliver more than a box-checking exercise.
-Nevertheless, the near-total absence of even superficial standards was notable in a sector where land use decisions can have profound impacts on communities and local environments.
+Nevertheless, the common absence of even superficial standards was notable in a sector where land use decisions can have profound impacts on communities and local environments.

 In the vast majority of cases, the standards set by these protocols cannot be used to provide confidence around project quality.
 Buyers can’t rely on existing protocols to know whether a project was rigorously credited, and sellers can’t invoke or rely on the status quo rules to demonstrate quality.
 The question of defining a good project must be answered, instead, outside of the voluntary market’s formal rules.